 The Office of Safety & Security will accepts online applications starting April 22, 2015.
 There are limited parking spaces available on campus.
 Parking space availability is not guaranteed and therefore is on a first come first serve basis.
 Applications will be closed as of August 1, 2015 or when we have reached capacity.

 PLEASE NOTE: Application can be done from any computer and no longer requires the use of an on-campus computer.

 All mandatory fields must be completed so that the application process can successfully proceed.
 Print and retain the voucher (final page in application process) for your records.

 IMPORTANT: Permits will be mailed to your Friar mailbox, at the start of the academic school year.

-Permits can only be purchased through the below link and will be mailed to your on campus Friar mailbox.
+Permits can only be purchased through the below link.

 APPLY FOR A PARKING PASS